 Art & Design Trips to New York

-In New York, there’s a museum for every aesthetic and taste, with vast collections to savour.
-Whether you browse the galleries, marvel at superb architecture or find inspiring places to sketch or take photos, your students will not be disappointed on an art school trip to New York.
+You can visit the best museums in New York with collections to savour for every aesthetic and taste.
+Whether you browse the galleries, marvel at superb architecture or find inspiring places to sketch or take photos, your students will not be disappointed on a New York school trip.

 Curriculum Topics Key Stage 4 & 5